tanikaaaa/MACHINE_LEARNING_ALGORITHMS/README.md

-# 🧠 Machine Learning Algorithms from Scratch in Python
+# 🧠 Machine Learning Algorithms in Python

-This repository contains a comprehensive collection of Machine Learning algorithms and utilities implemented **from scratch** in Python, along with **Jupyter Notebooks** for interactive visualization and analysis.

-Whether you're diving deep into algorithm fundamentals or showcasing applied skills for an SDE internship, this project reflects a strong grasp of both **theory** and **practical coding proficiency**.

----
+Welcome to my Machine Learning & Data Analysis repository!
+This collection includes Python and Jupyter Notebook implementations of various supervised and unsupervised learning algorithms, along with tools for evaluation, clustering, dimensionality reduction, and visualization.

 ## 📌 Highlights